 Tinobo – Multifunctional Robot Kit for Soldering and Plugging

-tinobo offers a new, exciting and playful approach to the fascinating world of electronics without the need for programming.
-Its patented sensor technology allows it to respond in a particularly sensitive manner to its environment and detect obstacles using only brightness contrasts. tinobo’s first control circuits can be set up using only a few components following instructions and gradually expanded with increased understanding.
-With 56 slots and just as many interchangeable components (resistors, capacitors, diodes), the experimental platform offers countless possibilities to realize the most varied functions and reactions and to give tinobo a very personal character.
+Tinobo offers a new, exciting, and playful approach to the fascinating world of electronics without the need for programming.
+Its patented sensor technology allows it to respond particularly sensitively to its environment and detect obstacles using only brightness contrasts.
+Tinobo’s first control circuits can be set up using only a few components following instructions and gradually expanded with increased understanding.
+With 56 slots and just as many interchangeable components (resistors, capacitors, diodes), the experimental platform offers countless possibilities to realize the most varied functions and reactions and gives Tinobo a very personal character.

 - Surprising driving maneuvers through sensitive reaction to light and shadow

 - Interaction with other robots via infrared light